Confronting embodied carbon’s data problem: How do we know where we stand?

 Beyond LETI, the only other benchmarks available for our study were past projects for which Atelier Ten had conducted carbon analyses.
 This creates a self-selecting cohort of high-performance projects—those that were already committed to reducing embodied carbon and had the resources to hire consultants like Atelier Ten to conduct detailed carbon studies.
 As a result, the projects we benchmarked against represented the upper end of performance, which limits the comparability to more conventional projects.

-The benchmarking of Assembly OSM’s Standard Product Relies on very few comparable projects for comparison
+The benchmarking of Assembly OSM’s Standard Product relies on very few comparable projects for comparison.

 This wide range of baselines highlights a critical issue: how can we make meaningful progress in reducing embodied carbon if we do not have reliable, standardized data across a broad spectrum of projects?
 Without consistent benchmarks, it is difficult to know whether industry efforts are truly moving the needle.